Online Square-into-Square Packing: Packing into a Fixed Container

 \subsection{Shelf Packing}

-In this section we the well-known shelf-packing algorithm that is used for packing small squares into the unit square.
-Given a set of squares with maximum size $h$, a {\em shelf} \newshelf is a subrectangle of the container that has height $h$; a {\em shelf packing} places the squares into a shelf next to each other, until some object no longer fits; see Fig.~\ref{fig:shelf}.
+In this section we revisit the well-known shelf-packing algorithm that is used for packing small squares into the unit square.
+Given a set of squares with maximum size $h$, a {\em shelf} \newshelf is a subrectangle of the container that has height $h$; the {\em Next Fit Shelf Algorithm \nextFitShelf{\newshelf}} places incoming squares into \newshelf next to each other, until some object no longer fits; see Fig.~\ref{fig:shelf}.
 When that happens, the shelf is closed, and a new shelf gets opened.
 Before we analyze the density of the resulting packing, we introduce some notation.